This is the story of how I learned to love the “B word.”

 First, the biggest benefit of making a budget is that it gives you a clear picture of your finances, which helps you make smart purchasing decisions.

 When you see how much extra money you have at the end of every month, it can help you distinguish between the things you need and the things you want.
 I was planning on making a number of big purchases, including a brand new bicycle and a digital camera, without knowing what financial shape they would leave me in.
 Now, after making a budget, I have a better idea of whether it’s wise to make these purchases.
 (Hint: I shouldn’t.
 Not yet, anyway.)

 Second, budgeting helps you plan for the future.
 Knowing what you’re bringing in, what is going out, and when, allows you to get ahead of things and plan for when you might be strapped for cash.

 In my case, I need to complete a 3-month internship this summer as part of my degree.
 That means a minimum of 3 months where I won’t be bringing in much money—a huge red flag if you aren’t sitting on a pile of gold.
 I had drastically underestimated the impact that this would have on my finances.
 This is something I need to plan for.
 If I hadn’t made a budget, it might have snuck up on me.

 I am now laser-focused on my 2 main priorities: controlling my spending and making sure my current savings stretch as far as they can.

 Don’t make the same mistakes as me.
 Get ahead of the curve and stay on top of your finances.

-If you’re not sure where to start, ESPs are hosting another Managing Your Budget workshop this term, on January 26 from 1:30 to 2:30 pm.
+If you’re not sure where to start, talk to an ES Advisors or join one of their Financial Wellness Workshops.
 It's free so sign up today.
 Trust me—you'll be glad you did.